 Perhaps the most toxic plastic around, PVC plastics have a big impact on the environment and your health.
 These are the PVC facts:

 - Aliases: Other than the “poison plastic,” this type goes by several names including polyvinyl chloride, PVC, vinyl, plastic #3.

-- Consumption rates: PVC plastic is the third most common type used in the US and the UK bottle market with a 0.8% market share (behind PET plastic and polypropylene).
-More than 7 billion pounds of the stuff is throw away every year in America, and only 0.1% to 3% of it is recycled.
+- Consumption rates: PVC plastic is the fifth most common plastic type used in the US bottle market, with a 0.3% market share (behind PET, HDPE, PP, and LDPE plastic).
+More than 7 billion pounds of the stuff is thrown away every year in America and in the UK, 18.6% of it gets recycled.
 Worldwide there is over 300 billion pounds of PVC in use (having been installed 30 or 40 years ago in buildings) which will soon reach the end of its life and requiring disposal.